The Methodology

 Approach

 The factor is computed from the CMIP6 SSP5-8.5 long-extension monthly tas (mean surface T) for the 6-model ECS-screened production ensemble (same ensemble as wet-bulb).
 MAT per cell per epoch = annual mean of monthly tas, 20-year window centred on each epoch.
-Anchor (score 1.0) at MAT ≥ 5 °C (lower edge of Xu et al. 2020 niche shoulder); linear ramp to a cliff at -5 °C (boreal/tundra ecotone; Beck et al. 2018 Köppen Dfc/Dfd → ET boundary); soft floor of 0.05 between -5 and -15 °C (Yakutia, Nunavut, northern Fennoscandia all have demonstrably small but non-zero population — a hard zero here would be empirically wrong); hard zero below -15 °C (continuous tundra, ice cap).
+Anchor (score 1.0) at MAT ≥ 5 °C — a calibration set on the cold side of the ~11–15 °C peak of the Xu et al. 2020 human climate niche; linear ramp to a cliff at -5 °C, a proxy for the boreal/tundra ecotone informed by the Beck et al. 2018 Köppen mapping (Köppen ET is a warmest-month rule, so -5 °C MAT is our proxy, not a Köppen-defined threshold); soft floor of 0.05 between -5 and -15 °C (Yakutia, Nunavut, northern Fennoscandia all have demonstrably small but non-zero population — a hard zero here would be empirically wrong); hard zero below -15 °C (continuous tundra, ice cap).

 Anticipated pushback.
 A critic might claim this "makes the polar regions look too habitable under SSP5-8.5".
 The cold factor only removes a cliff — it does not add positive habitability.
 A formerly-frozen cell that warms past -5 °C still has to pass soil (HWSD permafrost-thaw cliff persists for decades after MAT crosses zero; IPCC AR6 WG1 Ch.9), water stress, flooding, and wet-bulb.
 The boreal wildfire pressure that follows warming is a known gap.